Jiwan Nangal

 Jiwan Nangal is a village in Dera Baba Nanak in Gurdaspur district of Punjab State, India.
 It is located 29 km from sub district headquarter and 40 km from district headquarter.
-The village is administrated by Sarpanch an elected representative of the village.
+The village is administrated by the Sarpanch an elected representative of the village.

 Demography

 As of 2011, the village has a total number of 136 houses and a population of 643 of which 341 are males while 302 are females.
 According to the report published by Census India in 2011, out of the total population of the village 50 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.